Sunnyvale railway station

 Sunnyvale railway station is located on the Western Line of the Auckland railway network.

 The station was opened on 28 February 1924.

 In 2006–2007, the station was closed over summer to be upgraded, and lengthened for 6-car trains.

 Sunnyvale railway station was seen during the fourth episode of Outrageous Fortune's fifth season.

+Services

+Western Line suburban train services, between Swanson and Britomart, are provided by Auckland One Rail on behalf of Auckland Transport.